cesarnicola/fivebeans/README.md

 __action__: 'success' | 'release' | 'bury' | custom error message
 __delay__: seconds to delay if the job is released; otherwise unused

-If the *action* is "success", the job is deleted.
+If the *action* is "success" or null or undefined, the job is deleted.
 If it is "release", the job is released with the specified delay.
 If it is "bury", the job is buried.
 All other actions are treated as errors & the job is buried in response.

 Here's a simple handler example.